 Once you start marketing you will very quickly realise that your resources are limited both in terms of time and money.
 With this being a factor, it is essential to find your target market rapidly so that you can optimise your resources and efforts.

 The more you know about your clients and prospects, the more you can optimise your marketing for them.

-The demographics of a business’s clients is very important for growth.
+The demographics of a business’s clients are very important for growth.
 For a moment, think about your clients and potential prospects and ask yourself these questions.

 Write down the answers, you’ll gain far more from this exercise.